The free VPN scam just keeps getting worse.

 We clearly see that this is a dangerous and malicious free VPN app, based on these results from VirusTotal.

-You see, Free VPN Master unlimed proxy (sic) appears to be owned and operated by TalkingData, which is “China’s largest independent Big Data service platform” – according to their website.
+You see, Free VPN Master unlimed proxy (sic) appears to be associated with TalkingData, which is “China’s largest independent Big Data service platform” – according to their website.

-Just to drive the point home, let’s take a quick look at the reviews and ratings for this VPN Master app:
+Now let’s take a quick look at the reviews and ratings for this VPN Master app in the Google play store:

 VPN Master Pro